Gurupatel007/Simple-OTP-System/README.md

 ```

 The application will start running on `http://localhost:3000`.
 Open a web browser and navigate to this URL to interact with the application.

-## Usage

-- **User Registration:** Navigate to `/signup` to register a new user account.
-- **User Login:** After registration, go to the main page `/` to log in.
-- **Forgot Password:** If a password is forgotten, navigate to `/forgot-password` to initiate the password reset process.
-- **Send OTP:** On the forgot password page, enter your registered email or phone number to receive an OTP.
-- **Verify OTP:** After receiving the OTP, enter it on the verification page to verify your identity.
-- **Reset Password:** Once verified, you will be redirected to reset your password.

 ## Features